 Santa Rosa Defamation Lawyer

 One of the most valuable qualities of yourself is your reputation.
 Unfortunately, someone can tarnish your reputation with a false defamatory statement.
-If you or a loved one believe you were defamed by the statements of another or accused of defaming another, the Santa Rosa defamation lawyer at the Law Office of Kasra Parsad may be able to help you recover financially.
-We can help with the legal process by answering your claims-related questions and helping you obtain the compensation you deserve.
+If you or a loved one believe you were defamed by the statements of another or accused of defaming another, the Santa Rosa defamation lawyer at the Law Office of Kasra Parsad may be able to help you restore your reputation and help you recover financially.

 What is Defamation?

 Put simply, defamation is a false statement that causes harm to a person’s reputation.
 A defamatory statement made verbally is slander whereas a defamatory statement made in writing is libel.

 California Civil Code section 45 defines libel as ‘”a false and unprivileged publication by writing, printing, picture, effigy, or other fixed representation to the eye, which exposes any person to hatred, contempt, ridicule, or obloquy, or which tends to injure him in his occupation.”

 California Civil Code section 46 defines slander as “a false and unprivileged publication, orally uttered,” that does one or more of the following to the plaintiff:

 - Claims they have contagious, infectious, or scary diseases

 - Injures the person’s profession, office, or business,

 Whether the statement is libel or slander, a false statement that injures another reputation is defamation.